tlsnotary/tlsn/crates/examples/attestation/README.md

 ### 1. Notarize

 Before starting the notarization, set up the local test server and local notary.
+Run the following commands from the root of this repository (not from this example's folder):

 1. Run the test server:
     ```shell